Author Instructions

 Animal/human experimentation

 In cases where experiments have been performed using humans or materials derived from humans, the authors must demonstrate that the work was carried out in accordance with the principles embodied in the Declaration of Helsinki and any guidelines approved by the authors’ institutions.
-For experiments conducted using animals or materials derived from animals, the authors must demonstrate that the work was performed according to guidelines approved by the authors’ institution(s).
+Where relevant, the authors must include a statement in their manuscript that describes the procedures for obtaining informed consent from participants regarding participation in the research and publication of the research.

 Unoriginal material

 Submission to the journal implies that the manuscript represents original work.
-Cell Structure and Function uses CrossCheck software to screen manuscripts for unoriginal material.
+Cell Structure and Function uses Crossref’s Similarity Check software (iThenticate) to screen manuscripts for unoriginal material.
 By submitting a manuscript to the journal, authors agree to this screening.
-The editors reserve the right to reject or retract the manuscript at any time if CrossCheck screening indicates that the manuscript contains an unacceptable level of unoriginal material.
+The editors reserve the right to reject or retract the manuscript at any time if Similarity Check screening indicates that the manuscript contains an unacceptable level of unoriginal material.

 Data falsification, data fabrication and image integrity